ThomasFrans/configfiles/.cfg/README.md

 ## Backup

-1. Add `alias config='git --git-dir=$HOME/.cfg/ --working-tree=$HOME` to
-   .bashrc file
-2. Clone the repository into the home directory with `git clone --bare <git-repo-url> $HOME/.cfg`
+1. Clone the repository into the home directory with `git clone --bare <git-repo-url> $HOME/.cfg`
-3. Checkout the content from the remote with `config checkout`
+2. Checkout the content from the remote with `config checkout`
-4. If step 3 fails, try removing the conflicting files, and try again.
+3. If step 3 fails, try removing the conflicting files, and try again.
-5. Set `config config --local status.showUntrackedFiles no` on the local repository
+4. Set `config config --local status.showUntrackedFiles no` on the local repository

 ## General information